-In terms of other baselines, their formulation a little different from us, our calibration method cannot be applied.
-Following CrowdBT, we use virtual node regularization \cite{chen2013pairwise}.
-Specifically, it augments the original dataset $\mathcal{R}_N$ with $\mathcal{R}_o$, which consists of the pairwise comparison between all items and a virtual item $\theta_0$, namely $\mathcal{R}_o = \{\theta_m > \theta_0, \theta_m < \theta_0, m = 1, 2, \ldots, M\}$.
+In terms of other baselines, e.g., PL, CrowdBT and CoarsenTH, their formulation is a little different and the nonnegative constraint is no longer required.
+Therefore, the calibration method cannot be applied.
+Following CrowdBT, we use virtual node regularization~\citep{chen2013pairwise}.
+Specifically, it augments the original dataset $\mathcal{R}_N$ with $\mathcal{R}_o$, which consists of the pairwise comparisons between all items and a virtual item $\theta_0$, namely $\mathcal{R}_o = \{\theta_m > \theta_0, \theta_m < \theta_0, m = 1, 2, \ldots, M\}$.